zjl9959/algviz/README.md

 ## License

-Algviz uses GNU general pubilc [LICENSE](https://github.com/zjl9959/algviz/blob/main/LICENSE).
+Algviz uses GNU general public [LICENSE](https://github.com/zjl9959/algviz/blob/main/LICENSE).
 You can use it freely for learning and communication.

 ## Links